roddhjav/apparmor.d/docs/security/ecosystem.md

 ## Use cases & users

-Linux's user can be anyone from novices that does not know they are running Linux and that have no idea that AppArmor exist to the most advanced power user that want full control over their devices.
+Linux users can be anyone from novices that do not know they are running Linux and that have no idea that AppArmor exists to the most advanced power users that want full control over their devices.

-In opposition of other operating system such as Windows or macOS, Linux can be used in a wide variety of application and use case such as: an OS for embedded device, a mobile OS, a workstation, a gaming console, a server, a global fleet of servers.
+In opposition to other operating systems such as Windows or macOS, Linux can be used in a wide variety of applications and use cases such as: an OS for embedded devices, a mobile OS, a workstation, a gaming console, a server, a global fleet of servers.

-The ecosystem is so open that there is no compatibility requirements that define Linux in any way.
-Particularity in terms of:
+The ecosystem is so open that there is no compatibility requirement that defines Linux in any way.
+Particularly in terms of:

-1. **Diversity:** They are a wide range of package managers, sandboxing & virtualization tools, init system, display server, Desktop environment.
+1. **Diversity:** There is a wide range of package managers, sandboxing & virtualization tools, init systems, display servers, desktop environments.
 3. **Users:** *everyone*
 2. **Use case:** *everything*
 4. **Location:** *everywhere*